-25.3 Managing Free Space
+24.4 Managing Free Space

-In Lustre 1.6 and later, the MDT assigns file stripes to OSTs based on location (which OSS) and size considerations (free space) to optimize file system performance.
+In Lustre 1.6, the MDT assigns file stripes to OSTs based on location (which OSS) and size considerations (free space) to optimize file system performance.
 Emptier OSTs are preferentially selected for stripes, and stripes are preferentially spread out between OSSs to increase network bandwidth utilization.
-The weighting factor between these two optimizations can be adjusted by the user.
+The weighting factor between these two optimizations is user-adjustable.

-25.3.1 Checking File System Free Space
+24.4.1 Checking File System Free Space

 Free space is an important consideration in assigning file stripes.
-The 1fs df command shows available disk space on the mounted Lustre file system and space consumption per OST.
+The lfs df command shows available disk space on the mounted Lustre file system and space consumption per OST.
 If multiple Lustre file systems are mounted, a path may be specified, but is not required.